Talk to sales Contact Login English

 • Define your business: Start with a succinct statement of what your business does, including its industry and basic business model.

-• Unique Value Proposition (UVP): Clearly articulate what sets your business apart from competitors, focusing on your unique products, services, or approach to the market.
+• Unique Value Proposition (UVP): Clearly articulate what sets your business apart from competitors.

-• Target market overview: Describe your primary customers, including key demographic and psychographic details, and why they need your products or services.
+• Target market overview: Describe your primary customers, including key demographic and psychographic details.

 • Overview of products/services: Provide a brief description of your main products or services, emphasizing the benefits they offer to customers.